Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-High-precision astrometry revealed KQ Pup B as it leaves the periastron, moving by about 3 mas toward the NW direction between December 2024 to March 2025.
-In relative astrometry, the primary star is assumed to be at the centre of mass.
-However, considering the mass ratio, we know that at the time of VLTI observations, it would be at a similar distance from the centre of mass as KQ Pup B, but on the opposite side, moving toward SE.
-Considering the determined average angular diameter of KQ Pup A of $\sim 5.87 \rm \: mas$, i.e., $R_{\rm A} = 491^{+41}_{-36} \: \rm R_\odot $ (based on the determined $\pi$), there would be a separation of several RSG radii between the components.
-Based on the RV difference between the A and B components, B is moving supersonically through the wind of the RSG near the periastron and likely also for a large part of the orbit (considering the typical sound velocity of $v_{\rm sound} = 5-15 \rm \: km s^{-1}$, see Appendix \ref{appendix:mesa:atmosphere}).
+High-precision astrometry revealed the Ba+Bb pair as it leaves the periastron, moving by about $\sim 10 \: \rm mas$ toward the NW direction between December 2024 and January 2026.
+In relative astrometry, the absolute position of the primary star is not measured.
+However, using the mass ratio, we can also reconstruct the orbit of both stars relative to their center of mass, as shown in Fig. \ref{fig:pmoired_2a}.
+This shows that at the time of the VLTI observations, KQ Pup A (RSG) would be at a similar distance from the center of mass as KQ Pup Ba+Bb, but on the opposite side, moving toward the SE.
+Considering the determined average angular diameter of KQ Pup A of $\sim 5.89 \: \rm mas$, its stellar radius is $R_{\rm A} = 509^{+19}_{-17} \: \rm R_\odot $ (based on the determined $\pi$), so there would be a separation of only of several RSG radii between the components.
+Based on the RV difference up to $\sim 50 \: \rm km s^{-1}$ between the A and B components near periastron, Ba+Bb are moving supersonically through the wind of the RSG near periastron and likely also for a large part of the orbit (considering the typical sound velocity of $v_{\rm sound} = 5-15 \: \rm km s^{-1}$ in the wind, see Appendix \ref{appendix:mesa:atmosphere}).